Limmen/DataMining/mining_data_streams/README.md

-# Discovery of Frequent Itemsets and Association Rules
+# Mining Data Streams - Triest Reservoir Sampling

 ## About

-Implementation of the Apriori algorithm as well as mining of association rules on a sample dataset.
+Implementation of the Triest-Impr Reservoir sampling technique for estimating triangle counts on the E-road dataset.

 ## How to run